Last Updated on September 23, 2022 by Vasco Lourenço

 They’re home to some of the best-known brands out there, hosting their affiliate programs, like Barnes & Noble, Lowe’s, and Priceline, among others.

 Although they’re free to join, they have a Content Certification Program, where you can partner with the top brands that are serious about content.
 In order to be approved, you need to have 10K+ page views a month, or a substantial following on specified social networks.
 In this program, you can have increased commissions and extra opportunities to partner with advertisers in terms of sponsored posts.

 Just like ClickBank, you get a variety of products in several different niches, so you always have something to promote.

 ShareASale is another affiliate network giant with 20 years in the industry.
 Just like the other networks, they’re easy and free to join.

-Although at first sight you’ll notice that their interface is a bit outdated, they are a solid affiliate network with plenty of product to choose from, and their sign up process is by far the easiest and simpler to start with.
+Although at first sight, you’ll notice that their interface is a bit outdated, they are a solid affiliate network with plenty of products to choose from, and their sign-up process is by far the easiest and simpler to start with.

 5. eBay Partner Program

 Just like Amazon, many people don’t know that eBay has a partner program.
 I just found out about it recently.

 Although eBay is an auction-style based market, 90% of their 1.4 billion listings are set as “Buy it Now”, making them perfect to promote.
 Besides, 72% have free shipping, which becomes more attractive.

 And like other affiliate networks, eBay Partner Program is easy and free to join, even if your blog is brand new and you have no traffic yet.